yungpiggy1219/HCI584/README.md

 ## Workflow

 I imagined this app being a dashboard, showing daily new jobs, and flag any reposts, or job posts that weren’t actually hiring.
-To kepp the scope smaller, this tool will support providing insight for UX related jobs such as UX/UI Designers, UX Researcher, Human Factors Engineers, and any Human-Computer Interaction related jobs.
+To keep the scope smaller, this tool will support providing insight for UX related jobs such as UX/UI Designers, UX Researcher, Human Factors Engineers, and any Human-Computer Interaction related jobs.
 The dashboard will show list of job posts, it’s sources, and an overview of the trend.

 ## Resources Used in this Project